nielin/sense-energy-node/README.md

 # Disclaimer

 This module was developed without the consent of the Sense company, and makes use of an undocumented and unsupported API.
-Use at your own risk, and be aware that Sense may change the API at any time and break this repository perminantly.
+Use at your own risk, and be aware that Sense may change the API at any time and break this repository permanently.